Laendrun/artistfinder/README.md

 # To-Do - Backend

-- [ ] /!\ Update validation schema for a user to accomodate the username (yep I forgot it)
-- [ ] /!\ Update the token generation from the auth route to accomodate the username...
 - [ ] Move all middlewares in the same file so that makes only one path to require in all files

 ## User with multiple roles